 - Preheat oven to 325

-- Ladle the soup into the crocks, cover with bread then completely cover with a thick coating od cheese
+- Ladle the soup into the crocks, cover the surface with bread, completely cover with a thick coating of cheese and drizzle a little olive oil over each crock